 Important Info For Youth Leaders

 - Register as a group leader – All young people will need to attend camp with a group leader.
 A group leader could be a youth worker, a parent, or members of the church.
 To register please complete the form here.
-If you do this before the 30th April you can attend Kairos for free!
+If you do this before the 30th of April you can attend Kairos for free!
 (Please note, only one free leader’s place is available for each group and it’s £20 if they want to be catered).

 - Book your ticket – If you’ve missed the deadline for a free leaders place, or want to book as an additional leader you can book individual tickets online here, or via post by downloading the booking form here and sending in a cheque.
 Remember to look out for our Catered Tickets which include all main meals at the Kairos Café.

 - Get your group excited for Kairos!
 If you’d like us to send you some flyers, more information or even visit your youth group to talk about Kairos then please contact us.

 - Make sure you have all the paperwork for your group including consent forms for all young people.
 Please remember that you will be responsible for your young people while they are on site and so have all emergency contact and relevant medical information for each of the young people in your group.
 We’ve provided the following Example Parental Consent Form as resource for you which you might find helpful.
 However, please check with your church/ group leaders as to the specific requirements under your own church/ group policy.

 - Make sure you’ve read the Kairos – Group Leaders Responsibilities